The Medical Anthropology program provides you with training in contemporary theory and method in medical anthropology, including

 The graduate program in Medical Anthropology normally demands a student's full concentration on his or her degree work.
 Ordinarily, a student should be prepared to take at least nine credit hours per semester.
 Students who desire to enroll for part-time graduate work (which means a minimum of three credit hours per semester) may, however, petition to the Department of Anthropology.

 Various forms of aid are available to students in the Medical Anthropology Program.
 Students can indicate their interest in financial aid in the space provided on the application form for admission to the graduate program.
-Applicants who wish to be considered for the Department of Anthropology assistantships (see below) must submit their completed applications by March 1rst.
+Applicants who wish to be considered for the Department of Anthropology assistantships (see below) must submit their completed applications by February 15th.

 Funding support from the University includes:

 Generally, these are intended to cover all or part of the recipient's tuition.
 In some cases, a stipend is included.
 Students should apply for an assistantship before entering the Department by indicating their wish to be considered for financial support on the application for graduate study.
 Assistantships may be held up to three years.

 Students who qualify financially may be employed as work-study assistants.
 Payments to work-study assistants do not include tuition remission.